What Makes a Brand Recognisable? (Research-Backed Insights)

 Duck toilet cleaner as an example of a recognisable packaging shape.

-Key takeaway: Shapes can achieve high recognition by being distinctly different within their category.
+Key takeaway: Shapes can achieve the highest recognition by being distinctly different within their category.

 Celebrities